- Services and Products

 - Clinical Information Systems

 - Internet & Network Services

 - ITS Projects and Plans

 Comparison of Tegrity and Fuze Meeting

 Saint Louis University has two powerful tools for delivering online content.
 But which tool will meet your needs?
-This page compares the Tegrity Lecture Capture recording tool with the Fuze Meeting video-conferencing and real-time collaboration tool.
+This page compares the Tegrity Lecture Capture recording tool with the Fuze web-conferencing and real-time collaboration tool.